Pink-Crab/WPDB_Migrations/README.md

 ```

-Once you have your Migrations created it is a case of using the Migration_Manager to handle the creation, seeding and eventaul dropping of the table.
+Once you have your Migrations created it is a case of using the Migration_Manager to handle the creation, seeding and eventual dropping of the table.

 **[Read the Builder documentation](https://github.com/Pink-Crab/WPDB-Table-Builder)**